 Before you put filament in a heated oven, it is important to check that your oven has a precise thermostat.
 You don’t want to set your oven to 80°C only to find it’s actually 95°C and has started to melt your filament.
 To check your oven’s thermostat, simply put a thermometer into the pre-heated oven for a temperature read.
 You can adjust your oven settings based on any discrepancies.

 It is also important to never put your spool of filament in the oven before it has reached the right temperature.
-This is because many ovens will overheat before attaining the right temperature, which could ruin your filament spool.
+This is because many ovens will overheat before attaining the right temperature, which could ruin your filament spool and result in a mess of melted plastic.

 Food Dehydrator